 Inductive case: We assume that the induction hypothesis holds for some $n \ge 1$ and prove that it holds for n + 1.
 Let G_n be any two-ended graph with n edges.
 By the induction assumption, G_n is a line graph.
 Now suppose that we create a two-ended graph G{n+1} by adding one more edge to G_n .
-This can be done in only one way: the new edge must join an endpoint of G_n to a new vertex; otherwise, G{n+1} would not be two-ended.
+This can be done in only one way: the new edge must join one of the two endpoints of G_n to a new vertex; otherwise, G{n+1} would not be two-ended.

 Clearly, G{n+1} is also a line graph.
-Therefore, the induction hypothesis holds for all graphs with n+1 edges, which completes the proof by induction.
+Therefore, the induction hypothesis holds for all graphs with n + 1 edges, which completes the proof by induction.

+Problems for Section 12.5

+Practice Problems

+Problem 12.11.